 How are unions responding to concerns that constant safety monitoring invades personal space and creates a sense of surveillance?

-Protex is an advanced AI safety software solution that uses existing CCTV infrastructure to monitor and identify unsafe behaviors in the workplace continuously.
+Protex is an AI workplace safety platform that uses existing CCTV infrastructure to monitor and identify unsafe behaviors in the workplace continuously.
 This proactive approach aims to minimize such behaviors and enhance overall workplace safety.

 Clients can set specific detection parameters and customize privacy settings.
 These settings range from unblurred facial and body recognition to complete anonymization of workers' bodies, ensuring that the system aligns with the client's privacy requirements.